About HCL Grant

-Unique aspect of the HCL Grant is that the organizations are recognized not only based on the “idea”, but also for their power to transform ideas into implementable projects and thereby, transform Indian villages in a sustainable way.
+Unique aspect of the HCL Grant is that the organizations are recognized not only based on the “idea”, but also for their power to transform these ideas into reality and thereby, transform Indian villages.

-HCL Grant aims to achieve sustainable development of rural communities by supporting NGOs that are doing path-breaking work towards transformation of rural India.
-The Grant:
+HCL Grant aims to achieve sustainable rural development by supporting NGOs that are doing path-breaking work, anywhere in India.
+HCL Grant has following specific objectives:

 THE THEMATIC GRANT CATEGORIES

-Following is the indicative list of program areas that could be proposed to seek HCL Grant funding.
-Please note this is not a comprehensive list - this is to give a sense of the broad areas that the HCL Grant is aimed at:
+The HCL Grant is awarded in the following thematic categories.
+Underneath is an indicative list of sub-thematic areas that could be proposed to seek HCL Grant funding.
+Please note this is not a comprehensive list - this is to give a sense of the broad sub-themes that the HCL Grant is aimed at:

-- Access to affordable, reliable, sustainable and modern energy to all.
+- Access to affordable, reliable, sustainable and clean energy for all.

 - Combating climate change and its impact.

-- Protecting, restoring, and promoting sustainable use of terrestrial ecosystem, wetlands and other water bodies.
+- Protecting, restoring, and promoting sustainable use of terrestrial ecosystem and wetlands

 - Wildlife conservation and preservation.

-- Right to Education for All by upscaling initiatives that strengthen Elementary, Secondary, Higher Education, Adult Literacy.
+- Right to Education for All by upscaling initiatives that strengthen Early Childhood Care & Development (ECCD), Elementary, Secondary, Higher Education, Adult Literacy & Inclusive Special Education

 - Education that promotes learning opportunities through skill development and confidence building, including digital literacy.

-- Equitable, inclusive, and relevant quality education, leading to human resource development.
+- Equitable, inclusive, technology enabled and relevant quality education, leading to gender equality and human resource development.